flp/sensors-akka-tutorial/README.md

 Press RETURN to stop...
 ```

 Simulate sensors using the `sensor.py` script.
-This will start 3 different sensors:
+This will start 3 different sensors in the background:
 ```
 > python sensor.py west-seattle-bridge 6 1 2 40 1 &
 Sensor started at west-seattle-bridge with weights 6:1:2 (c:m:b).
 40 vehicles every 1 seconds.